Skip to main content

 basic-inference-577c5675c8-vm2nc 1/1 Running 0 13m

-• Ensure internet connectivity from worker nodes
+• Ensure internet connectivity from worker Nodes.

-• Check Hugging Face token for gated models
+• Check Hugging Face token for gated models.

-Pods stuck in pending state:
+If Pods are stuck in a pending state, check the following:

-• Check GPU node availability: kubectl get nodes -l node-role.kubernetes.io/worker=true
+kubectl get nodes -l node-role.kubernetes.io/worker=true

-• Verify resource requests don’t exceed node capacity
+• Verify resource requests don’t exceed Node capacity.

-Step 5: Check service and ingress
+Step 5: Check Service and Ingress

-Verify that the service and ingress are properly configured:
+Verify that the Service and Ingress are properly configured:

 kubectl get svc,ingress -n inference